MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/eslz-platform-automation-and-devops.md

 ### Storing Azure Virtual Desktop images

-The Azure Compute Gallery service in Azure is the simplest way to build structure and organization around your golden images.
+The Azure Compute Gallery service in Azure is the simplest way to build structure and organization around your gold images.
 It provides:

 - Global replication of images to different Azure regions.
-  - Be sure you have deployed images in the regions where AVD session hosts would be deployed to.
+  - Be sure you have deployed images in the regions where AVD session hosts (VMs) will be deployed to.
 - Versioning and grouping of images for easier management.
 It's helpful if you need to roll back Azure Virtual Desktop host pools to previous image versions.
 - Highly available images with zone-redundant storage (ZRS) accounts in regions that support Availability Zones.
 ZRS offers better resilience against zonal failures.
 - Sharing Azure Virtual Desktop images across subscriptions, and even between Azure AD tenants, using role-based access control (RBAC).
 - Scaling your deployments with image replicas in each region.
-  - You should plan on deploying [1 replica for every 20 VMs](/azure/virtual-machines/shared-image-galleries) you plan to create concurrently.
+  - You should plan on deploying [1 replica for every 20 VMs](/azure/virtual-machines/shared-image-galleries) you plan to deploy concurrently.

 For more information, see the [Azure Compute Gallery service overview](/azure/virtual-machines/shared-image-galleries).